 The three core classes may be taken in any order.
 All of the 300- and 400-level electives will require at least one of the core classes, and many of the 400-level seminars require ECON 255.

-Students must complete at least four economics electives in addition to the introductory and core classes listed above.
+Students must complete at least four economics electives at the 200-level or higher in addition to the introductory and core classes listed above.
 At least two must be advanced electives numbered 300 to 398.
-At least one must be a seminar numbered 450-490.
+At least one must be a seminar numbered 400-490.
 A second seminar may be taken in lieu of a 300-level elective.
 Enrollment preference for 400-level classes is given to seniors who have not already taken a seminar.
 Note that some of the advanced electives may have specific requirements beyond the core economics courses and MATH 130.
 With the permission of the instructor, undergraduates may enroll in 500-level graduate courses given by the Center for Development Economics.
 These courses can substitute for advanced electives numbered 300-398, unless otherwise noted in the course description.

 AP, IB and A-level Exams

 The ECON 110 requirement may be waived for students who earned a 5 on the microeconomics AP exam, and the ECON 120 requirement may be waived for those who received a 5 on the macroeconomics AP exam.
 Both the ECON 110 and 120 requirements may be waived for students who received an A on the A-level exam in economics or earned a 6 or 7 in the higher economics IB exam.
 A requirement may be waived for students who earned below a 5 on the microeconomics or macroeconomics AP exams or below a 6 on the higher economics IB exam after consultation with the department.
 In all cases, results from the department placement exam are taken into account in making the determination of whether a requirement will be waived.